localstack/docs/content/en/user-guide/tools/lambda-tools/debugging/index.md

 {{< command >}}
 $ awslocal lambda invoke --function-name my-cool-local-function --payload '{"message": "Hello from LocalStack!"}' output.txt
 {{< /command >}}

-### Limitations

-Due to the ports used by the debugger, you can currently only debug one Lambda at a time.
-This would lead multiple concurrent invocations to not work.

 ## Debugging JVM lambdas